Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Case Study

-Result~\ref{result:discretechoice-saa} highlights the good performance of the proposed method.
-Result~\ref{result:linearization-saa} shows that it outperformed the DEP.
-Figure~\ref{fig:opt-gap}, which shows the optimality gap for the DEP and the proposed approach, corroborates this analysis.
-The proposed method obtained optimality gaps close to $0\%$ for all instances, whereas the DEP obtained optimality gaps inferior to $10\%$ only for $22\%$ of the instances.
-The DEP obtained optimality gaps of $10\%$--$20\%$ for around $56\%$ of the instances, of $20\%$--$30\%$ for around $8\%$ of the instances, and of $100\%$ for around $14\%$ of the instances.

-As previously stated, the transformed Program~\eqref{Prog:transformed} has more scenarios than the DEP of the original program.
-Nonetheless, we apply the SAA to our transformed program to efficiently solve different problems with fewer scenarios.
-The proposed approach obtained high-quality solutions by sampling only $N=750$ scenarios for each of the $M=50$ SAA problems, which, in most cases, is less than the number $|K|$ of scenarios of the DEP.
-Despite the number of scenarios, the proposed method solves mathematical programs smaller than those obtained with the DEP (in terms of their number of variables and constraints).
-The DEP's MILP formulation contains numerous big-M constraints due to the linearization of the probability function~\eqref{discrete_selec_prob}, which leads to weak linear relaxations.
-In contrast, the transformation function applied to obtain the {\NDFPP}-Selection formulation (see Sections~\ref{subsec:enumeration} and~\ref{subsec:discretechoice-problem}) includes no extra variables or constraints.
+Result~\ref{result:discretechoice-saa} highlights the good performance of the {\SAATP}.
+Result~\ref{result:linearization-saa} shows that it outperformed the {\DEOP}.
+Figure~\ref{fig:opt-gap}, which shows the optimality gap for the {\DEOP} and the {\SAATP}, corroborates this analysis.
+The {\SAATP} obtained optimality gaps close to $0\%$ for all instances, whereas the {\DEOP} obtained optimality gaps inferior to $10\%$ only for $22\%$ of the instances.
+The {\DEOP} obtained optimality gaps of $10\%$--$20\%$ for around $56\%$ of the instances, of $20\%$--$30\%$ for around $8\%$ of the instances, and of $100\%$ for around $14\%$ of the instances.
+Even though the transformed Program~\eqref{Prog:transformed} has more scenarios than the {\DEOP}, the {\SAATP} solves different problem instances with fewer scenarios.
+Therefore, although solving the {\DEOP} is constrained to a relatively small number of scenarios, the transformed program can handle larger instances as we can use sampling techniques to address it.
+The {\SAATP} obtained high-quality solutions by sampling only $N=750$ scenarios for each of the $M=50$ {\SAA} problems, which, in most cases, is less than the number $|K|$ of scenarios of the {\DEOP}.
+Despite the number of scenarios, the {\SAATP} solves mathematical programs smaller than the {\DEOP} (in terms of number of variables and constraints).
+The {\DEOP}'s {\MILP} formulation contains numerous big-M constraints due to the linearization of the probability function~\eqref{probability}, which leads to weak linear relaxations.
+In contrast, the transformation applied to obtain the {\NDFPP}-Selection formulation (see Section~\ref{subsec:discretechoice-problem}) includes no extra variables or constraints (see Appendix~\ref{app:vars-constrs} for a comparison of the number of variables and constraints in the {\DEOP} and the {\SAATP}).
+Finally, although the {\SAA} performed well in this case study, other sampling methods can be employed based on the problem's specific requirements.

-\subsection{Analysis for {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal}
+\subsubsection{Analysis for {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal.}

-In this section, we analyze the statistical estimators and feasible solution $\overline{x}$ of the SAA applied to our transformed program for {\NDFPP}-Binomial, {\NDFPP}-Discrete, and {\NDFPP}-Normal.
-In these cases, the DEP of the original program (Program~\eqref{Prog:discrete} for discrete distributions) is nonlinear nonconvex, and the linearization of~\citet{bhuiyan2020stochastic} cannot be applied.
-Moreover, note that our transformed Program~\eqref{Prog:transformed} for these variants has continuous random variables, making the explicit enumeration of scenarios impossible and requiring the implementation of sampling techniques.